 If only those 45 minutes at the gym were the only thing that counts in your chase for the perfect figure, we’d all be Michelle Lewins and Dwayne ‘The Rock’ Johnsons.
 After you’ve diligently done your research about which exercise and diet regime you will take up, you can start shaping your life around those decisions, so that you can support your goals from all angles.

 Your diet, for one, should mean that there’s no room for harboring fugitive cookies in secret compartments.
-If your routine includes strength training (and it should), then getting durable weightlifting clothes is necessary for safe workouts, along with proper protective gear.
+If your routine includes strength training (and it should), then getting durable weightlifting clothes like weight lifting wrist bands are necessary for safe workouts, along with proper protective gear.
 If your motivation plummets when you see bundles of fit people around you, pick up a pair of headphones, pack your favorite tunes, and focus on the music.
 And don’t forget a healthy post-workout snack!

 Master the art of monitoring